wikimatze/wikimatze.de/source/posts/talk-about-git-and-vim-maximize-the-joy-and-fun.html.markdown

 ---
 title: Talk about Git and Vim - maximize the joy and fun
 date: 2015-02-03
-description: Talk about Git and Vim - maximize the joy and fun
+description: Talk about Git and Vim - maximize the joy and fun.
+Follow me through my travel exploring the way to get Vim and Git running in a friendly coexistence.
 categories: vim, talk
 ---